Context engine

 ownsCompaction

-Section titled “ownsCompaction”ownsCompaction controls whether Pi’s built-in in-attempt auto-compaction stays enabled for the run:
+Section titled “ownsCompaction”ownsCompaction controls whether OpenClaw runtime’s built-in in-attempt auto-compaction stays enabled for the run:

 ownsCompaction: true

 The engine owns compaction behavior.
-OpenClaw disables Pi’s built-in auto-compaction for that run, and the engine’s compact() implementation is responsible for /compact, overflow recovery compaction, and any proactive compaction it wants to do in afterTurn().
-OpenClaw may still run the pre-prompt overflow safeguard; when it predicts the full transcript will overflow, the recovery path calls the active engine’s compact() before submitting another prompt.
+OpenClaw disables OpenClaw runtime’s built-in auto-compaction and generic pre-prompt overflow precheck for that run, and the engine’s compact() implementation is responsible for /compact, provider overflow recovery compaction, and any proactive compaction it wants to do in afterTurn().
+OpenClaw still runs the pre-prompt overflow safeguard when the engine returns promptAuthority: "preassembly_may_overflow" from assemble().

 ownsCompaction: false or unset